 Hudson River Flood Resilience Network – The Hudson River Flood Resilience Network (FRN), is a group of Hudson riverfront communities that convene to provide mentorship and mutual support in addressing current and projected future flood risk.
 The group meets periodically for peer-to-peer interaction, hands-on learning opportunities, and presentations by experts on resilience-related topics.
 In addition to meetings, the FRN provides member communities with access to technical assistance and guidance on resilience-related programs, policies, organizations and funding opportunities.
 The Village of Athens began participating in the FRN in 2020.

-Flood Preparedness Guide – Athens is working with Cornell Cooperative Extension to create a Flood Preparedness Guide for Residents and Businesses that provides local information, as well as preparedness and recovery tips to reduce vulnerability to flooding.
+Flood Preparedness Guide – Athens, working with Cornell Cooperative Extension, has created a Flood Preparedness Guide for Residents and Businesses that provides local information, as well as preparedness and recovery tips to reduce vulnerability to flooding.

 Resources for Residents

 Estimate your greenhouse gas emissions: